flodlc/nebula/README.md

 ## Nebula
-### Nebula is a lightweight (1kb compressed) JavaScript library that creates beautiful universe animations with React / Next / Gatsby.
+### Nebula is a lightweight (1kb compressed) JavaScript library that creates beautiful universe animations.
 Including configurable Stars, Nebulas, Comets, Planets and Suns.
+Nebula comes with a vanilla JS and a React wrapper.
 Compatible with SSR

 <a href="https://nebula-demo.vercel.app/">